craigmbooth/quintaconexio/_posts/2022-12-23-emergent-abilities-of-large-language-models.md

 In summary:
 ```

-Or if we wanted to build a chatbot (a-la ChatGPT), we may build a prompt like this:
+If we insert an article in the designated spot and let the LLM start completing after the text "In summary:", it will begin to summarize the article.
+If we wanted to build a chatbot (a-la ChatGPT), we may build a prompt like this:

 ```
 This is a conversation between a human (HUMAN)